Mount Fansipan is located just outside of the town of Sa Pa in the northwestern corner of Vietnam.

 What you see will change with every ride I am sure.

-The ever-changing combination of fog, clouds, steep mountain ridges and thick forest was just as much of a highlight as the destination itself.
+The ever-changing combination of fog, clouds, steep mountain ridges, and the thick forest was just as much of a highlight as the destination itself.

 It will be a test for those uncomfortable with heights, but the large gondola should give you enough places to distract yourself if it becomes too much.